 Foreign Language: Mandarin Chinese.

-Ms. Hargis has nine years of research and practical experience in the foreign relations and domestic politics of China and Taiwan.
+Ms. Hargis is Nonresident Fellow at the Atlantic Council's Global China Hub and Digital Forensic Research Lab, a Term Member with the Council on Foreign Relations, and a Rhodium Group Fellow.
+She has more than a decade of research and practical experience in the foreign relations and domestic politics of China and Taiwan.
 Her areas of expertise include US-China relations, cross-Strait relations, and China-Africa relations.

 She graduated cum laude with a BA in Political Science from the University of Mary Washington.
 She was awarded a National Security Education Program Boren Scholarship, an IIE Gilman International Scholarship, Huayu Enrichment Scholarship, and US Department of State Critical Language Scholarship.
 She also participated in the Taiwan-United States Sister Relations Alliance Ambassador Scholarship Program.
 Ms. Hargis co-authored “The US Space Force: Not Quite Ready for Liftoff” for IPP Review (2019) and “President Obama’s China Policy: A Critical Assessment,” for TEKA (2017) with Dr. Larus.

 She regularly offers commentary on pressing issues in the Indo-Pacific to Al Jazeera and other international media.

 Scott W. Fischer Ph.D., is our expert in American government and US domestic policy.
 Dr. Fischer and has twenty-five years of experience as a Congressional staffer and has taught American National Institutions at the undergraduate and graduate level.
 His 1994 dissertation from the University of Virginia was entitled, “Confrontation versus Compromise: The Role of the Minority Party in the House of Representatives under Divided Government.”